Hurricane insurance

 • Scenario 2: A hurricane strikes, but your home stays miraculously intact despite the incredibly strong winds.
 However, your street is flooding from the storm surge and downpour, and your basement floods.
 Because hurricane wind damage didn’t create an opening for the flooding, you would need flood insurance to pay for this water damage.

 • Scenario 3: This time, a hurricane hits your home and rips an opening in your roof, allowing the downpour into your home.
 Your street is also flooded from the heavy rains and storm surge.
-This makes it hard to separate which was the true source of flood damage to the home – the storm surge from the flooded street or the opening in your roof that let all the water in – so your hurricane insurance provider needs to investigate to determine the cause.
+This makes it hard to separate which was the true source of flood damage to the home – the storm surge from the flooded street or the opening in your roof that let all the water in – so both your hurricane and flood insurance providers need to investigate to determine the cause.

 These scenarios are meant to be illustrative only.
 Every insurance company has its own criteria for assessing damage and its source.
 That’s why, if you live in a region prone to hurricanes and flooding, it’s smart to have both hurricane and flood insurance.
 You never know when you’ll need them.